kca169/CourseMapper/Features.md

 - Once logged in, users can click on the “directions mode” tab where they can search for a course and have the prerequisites for that course displayed

+#### SFU Academic API Parser - Tree Diagram (Currently in list display form)

+- Once logged in, users will be able to click the “Tree” tab where they can search for a course and have the courses' prerequisites and it's dependencies recursively displayed in a list

 ### Features Planned for Future Iterations

 #### SFU Academic API Parser - Tree Diagram